mac999/scan_to_model_pipeline/README.md

 ```

 # Acknowledge
-Deng, D., 2020, September.
+- Deng, D., 2020, September.
 DBSCAN clustering algorithm based on density.
 In 2020 7th international forum on electrical engineering and automation (IFEEA) (pp. 949-953).
-IEEE.</br>
+IEEE.
-Zhang, W., Qi, J., Wan, P., Wang, H., Xie, D., Wang, X. and Yan, G., 2016.
+- Zhang, W., Qi, J., Wan, P., Wang, H., Xie, D., Wang, X. and Yan, G., 2016.
 An easy-to-use airborne LiDAR data filtering method based on cloth simulation.
-Remote sensing, 8(6), p.501.</br>
+Remote sensing, 8(6), p.501.
-Beckmann, N., Kriegel, H.P., Schneider, R. and Seeger, B., 1990, May.
+- Beckmann, N., Kriegel, H.P., Schneider, R. and Seeger, B., 1990, May.
 The R*-tree: An efficient and robust access method for points and rectangles.
-In Proceedings of the 1990 ACM SIGMOD international conference on Management of data (pp. 322-331).</br>
+In Proceedings of the 1990 ACM SIGMOD international conference on Management of data (pp. 322-331).
+- segment-lidar using SAM model.

 # Author
 Ph.D, Kang. laputa99999@gmail.com</br>